William Witney

-Early years
+Biography

 Witney was born in Lawton, Oklahoma.
 He was four years old when his father died, and he lived with his uncle, who was an Army captain at Fort Sam Houston.
 Colbert Clark, Witney's brother-in-law, introduced him to films by letting him ride in some chase scenes for the serial Fighting with Kit Carson (1933).
 Witney stayed around the Mascot Pictures headquarters while preparing for the entrance exam to the U.S. Naval Academy.
 After he failed that exam, he continued at the studio.

 In 1936 Mascot was absorbed by Republic, and Witney was now working for studio president Herbert Yates.
 He was an assistant on the serial The Painted Stallion when director Ray Taylor's drinking problem had gotten out of hand and Taylor had to leave the location.
 Witney replaced Taylor, and became a director permanently.

 Witney teamed with director John English for several of Republic's most successful and best-remembered serials.
 Witney is credited with devising the modern system of filming movie fight sequences.
 Instead of filming a crowd of people wildly throwing punches at each other, as in a barroom brawl, Witney broke the action down into separate, carefully choreographed shots, which he patterned after the dance sequences in Fred Astaire-Ginger Rogers musicals.

 During World War II he served in the US Marine Corps combat cameraman unit.

+Following the war, Witney returned to public directing many of Roy Rogers' and Rex Allen's Westerns.
+He directed the 2nd unit battle scenes of The Last Command (1955) and three juvenile delinquent movies The Cool and the Crazy (1958), Juvenile Jungle (1958) and Young and Wild (1958).

+When Republic closed in 1957, he directed films for American International Pictures and Associated Producers Incorporated.

+Witney found freelance work in television.
+He directed the Jim Davis syndicated adventure television series, Rescue 8, which aired from 1958 to 1960 as well as several episodes of Mickey Spillane's Mike Hammer 1958-1960 TV series.
+He became one of the staff directors of the CBS network series The Wild Wild West.
+Witney's serial experience was ideal for this series, which ended each quarter-hour with a suspenseful cliffhanger.

+He made feature films in the 1960s, such as Master of the World (1961) starring Vincent Price and Charles Bronson, several Westerns for Audie Murphy; Apache Rifles (1964), Arizona Raiders (1965) and 40 Guns to Apache Pass (1966) as well as The Girls on the Beach (1965).

+In the 1970s he directed I Escaped from Devil's Island (1973) starring Jim Brown and Darktown Strutters a 1975 blaxploitation musical comedy.